PhilipDaniels/dotfiles/README.md

 * Setup a fixed IP for a VM by reserving its MAC address on the router and adding it to `C:\Windows\System32\drivers\etc\hosts`.
 If you don't do this it may not be accessible by RDP.

+### TODO

+A decent prompt once more!
+Must be fast though.